-Because the coastline was formerly the top of a mountain range, there are very few resources for civilizations to harvest.
-The Greeks, Romans, and later European nations coveted gold so much because the region is heavily void of precious metals.
+Because the coastline was formerly the top of a mountain range, civilizations have few resources to harvest.
+The Greeks, Romans, and later European nations coveted gold so much because the region was heavily void of precious metals.

 - What resources are present?

 A primary resource in the Mediterranean has always been salt.
-Salt was an incredibly useful resource before refrigeration became prevalent in the 20th century because salt is the only other way to preserve food.
+Salt was a handy resource before refrigeration became prevalent in the 20th century because salt is the only other way to preserve food.

-While it may not look appetizing, this allowed people to store fish they caught instead of having to eat it immediately.
+While it may not look appetizing, this allowed people to store fish they caught instead of eating it immediately.

 - What role did the Mediterranean Sea have in the formation of the Dead Sea?